-Near the end of Jesus Christ's thousand-year millennial rule on the earth, Satan will be loosed from his place of restraint to go out and deceive the nations once again (Revelation 20:7).
+After the thousand years have expired, Satan will be loosed from his place of restraint to go out and deceive the nations once again (Revelation 20:7).
 He, along with those who follow him, will be defeated.
 But what will happen after that?
 "Then I saw a great white throne and Him who sat on it...
 And I saw the dead, small and great, standing before God, and books were opened.
 And another book was opened, which is the Book of Life.
 And the dead were judged according to their works, by the things which were written in the books" (Revelation 20:11-12).